Satisfactory Academic Progress

 Regaining financial aid eligibility

-A student can regain eligibility by successfully completing the following:
+A student can regain eligibility by successfully completing the following with a semester(s) without the benefit of financial aid:

-- Achieve a minimum GPA of 2.0 for undergraduates (3.0 for graduates); and
+- Achieve a minimum GPA of 2.0 for undergraduates or 3.0 for graduates and

-If the student has received a financial aid denial notification, the student may appeal for reinstatement of their financial aid eligibility based on extenuating circumstances.
-An SAP appeal must be submitted by the appeal deadline dates noted below.
+If the student has received a financial aid denial notification, the student may appeal for reinstatement of their financial aid eligibility based on mitigating circumstances.

 Examples of appealable mitigating circumstances are: death or serious illness of an immediate family member, serious illness of the student, or other major family catastrophe.